hyperledger/fabric/docs/source/couchdb_tutorial.rst

 JSON file and add or remove fields from the index.
 Fabric only supports the index type JSON, changing the index type is not supported.
-The updated index definition gets redeployed to the peer’s state database when the chaincode is installed and instantiated.
+The updated index definition gets redeployed to the peer’s state database when the chaincode definition is committed to the channel.
 Changes to the index name or ``ddoc`` attributes will result in a new index being created and the original index remains unchanged in CouchDB until it is removed.

 .. note:: If the state database has a significant volume of data, it will take